We can't wait to welcome you and your family to Taronga Western Plains Zoo!

-We’re committed to keeping you safe but this does mean some changes to the usual experience.
-Find the answers to all your questions below about our reopening, safety precautions, ticketing and guest experience.
+We’re open and committed to keeping you safe, but this does mean some changes to the usual experience.
+Find the answers to all your questions below about our safety precautions, ticketing and guest experience.

 Keeping you safe

 We have taken great care so your day at Taronga Western Plains Zoo Dubbo is safe and enjoyable.
-Taronga TV’s Hayden Turner takes you through all the changes to your visit in this short video.
+Our team members take you through all the changes to your visit in this short video.

 Alternatively, dive into the detail below to find the answers to your questions.

 Guests are NOT permitted to visit Taronga’s Zoos in Dubbo and Sydney or stay overnight if it contravenes state or federal travel restrictions, border closures and public health orders relating to COVID-19 hotspots.
 If you have been asked to self-isolate, please do not enter Taronga Zoo.